Get 80% off your plan for your first 3 months*

 Balance payroll and productivity

-Payroll is one of the biggest expenses for most small businesses.
-For example, data from the National Restaurant Association shows that profitable full-service restaurants keep labour at 34.2% of sales, while unprofitable ones reach 42.9%.
+Payroll is typically the biggest expense for most small businesses.
+Data from the National Restaurant Association shows that full-service restaurant labour costs have risen to a median of 36.5% of sales, well above historical averages.
 The goal is to get maximum value from every hour you pay for.

 Several strategies can help you get more value from your payroll spending.
 To optimise payroll costs: